undeMalum/portfolio/content/posts/marimo-overview/index.md

 # Why Should You Care?
 [Jupyter Notebooks](https://jupyter.org) are a cornerstone of the Python ecosystem, especially in research and data science.
 Their ability to combine code, markdown, results, and visualizations makes them a powerful tool for analysis and communication.

+<---!
+Include a graphic from the paper on how the example jpuyter looks like --->

 But they also come with well-documented drawbacks: hidden execution order, reproducibility issues, and encouragement of poor coding practices.
 A 2019 study — [*"A Large-scale Study about Quality and Reproducibility of Jupyter Notebooks"*](https://leomurta.github.io/papers/pimentel2019a.pdf)[^fn] — highlighted how these problems undermine reliability at scale.

 [^fn]: J. F. Pimentel, L. Murta, V. Braganholo and J. Freire, "A Large-Scale Study About Quality and Reproducibility of Jupyter Notebooks," 2019 IEEE/ACM 16th International Conference on Mining Software Repositories (MSR), Montreal, QC, Canada, 2019, pp. 507-517, doi: 10.1109/MSR.2019.00077.